labordynamicsinstitute/ldilab-manual/11-04-workflow-data.md

       ```bash
       unzip -n 111234 -d 111234
       ```
+    - If this fails, switch to the "**Manual steps**" and follow instructions there.
 - [ ] Upload data that you obtained from other sources to CS.
 There are two ways to do this:
     - Drag-and-drop the downloaded data file into the file pane of VSC, into the appropriate location.
     - Use the `gh` command line tool from a non-VSC terminal (on your local computer):